 When is Amazon Prime Day 2021?

-No official date has been released for Amazon Prime Day 2021, but Amazon has confirmed it will take place in June 2021 – earlier than the usual date in mid-July.
+Amazon Prime Day 2021 is 21st – 22nd June 2021 – earlier than the usual date in mid-July.
 This year’s two-day Prime Day sales will see prices being cut at midnight Pacific time, which is 8am in the UK.
 Prime members are promised two full days of the best in shopping, saving and entertainment, with over one million deals around the world.

 Thousands of prices will be cut for a limited time or with limited stock, so it goes without saying that bargains get snapped up pretty quickly but the savings are real.
 Last year saw the customer favourite Amazon Echo Show 8 slashed by 50% (£119.99 to £59.99) and 30% off the Kindle Paperwhite e-reader (£119.99 to £84.99).